-The Vermont Lawyers Assistance Program (VTLAP) provides confidential assistance to law students, lawyers, judges and their families in coping with alcoholism and other addictions, depression, or other personal or professional crisis.
-VTLAP is exempt from reporting professional misconduct under Rule 8.3.
-Information between VTLAP volunteers, and a lawyer, judge or law student who seeks assistance, is strictly confidential and will not be disclosed except upon express authority of the affected person.
+The Vermont Lawyers Assistance Program (VTLAP) also provides confidential assistance to law students in coping with alcoholism and other addictions, depression, or other personal or professional crisis.
+VTLAP is exempt from reporting professional misconduct and information discussed with VTLAP volunteers is strictly confidential.
 For more information, please visit americanbar.org/groups/lawyer_assistance.

 The Student Ambassadors maintain a SafeRide program by request.
-SafeRide volunteers will pick students, staff, or faculty up from a VLGS sponsored event and take them to Bethel, Randolph, Royalton, South Royalton, and Tunbridge.
-If there is any doubt in your mind that you have had too much to drink, please call SafeRide at 802-299-1117 or 802-299-1116.
-No questions will be asked, or judgments made, no records will be kept, and you will be taken home safely.
-To request SafeRide for a VLGS sponsored event, please contact our Events Coordinator, Nina Russo at nrusso@vermontlaw.edu or 802-831-1238.
+SafeRide volunteers will transport VLGS community members from a VLGS sponsored event on campus or in South Royalton to a residence within the defined service area of Bethel, Randolph, Royalton, Sharon, South Royalton, and Tunbridge.
+If there is any doubt in your mind that you have had too much to drink at an event offering SafeRide, please call the SafeRide volunteers at 802-299-1117 or 802-299-1116.
+No questions asked, judgments made, or records kept.
+To request SafeRide for a VLGS sponsored event, please contact the Events Coordinator.